-JustHope Partners are encouraged to work collaboratively, not only with their particular Global Partner, but also with the whole network of JustHope Partners.
+- JustHope Partners are encouraged to work collaboratively, not only with their particular Global Partner, but also with the whole network of JustHope Partners.
+This includes:

 - a commitment by Covenant Partners to engage in face to face visits in the global partners’ context at least annually

 - a commitment to intentionally learn about their partner’s context